Elfonnzo/Linux-Packet-Cap/Alert ticket.md

 2. The filtering command can also be extended to extract more detailed hexadecimal and ASCII data:
-   - `nn`: Disables port and protocol name lookup.
+   - `-nn`: Disables port and protocol name lookup.
-   - `r`: Reads the capture data from the named file.
+   - `-r`: Reads the capture data from the named file.
-   - `x`: Displays the hexadecimal and ASCII output format packet data.
+   - `-x`: Displays the hexadecimal and ASCII output format packet data.
 This is primarily used to detect patterns or anomalies during malware analysis or forensic analysis.

 ![Alt Text](PKT%208.png)
 ![Alt Text](PKT%208-2.png)